heavyai/heavydb/docs/source/execution/hash_joins.rst

 Hash Join Buffers
 =================

-HeavyDB can choose between different kinds of hash tables (described later) when executing a SQL join query, but each hash join clause will have a single buffer allocated in memory, except that multiple buffers will sometimes be coalesced into a single buffer.
-(Coalescing is described later.)
+HeavyDB can choose between different hash-table implementations when executing a join.
+Each hash table stores its sections in a contiguous buffer.

 A hash join buffer can have up to four sections which are located consecutively in memory: